 When a lot of people are planning their trips to Greece they want to go everywhere.
 I can’t say I blame them!
 This is a beautiful country and there is a reason that I have chosen to live here for the last two years.
 That said, Greece is also extremely vast.

-You may want to realise your own fairytale at the Mamma Mia island of Skopelos, hike up to the ancient monasteries of Meteora, sip coffee on the scenic seafront of Thessaloniki, and sail around the islands of the Cyclades and the Saronic Gulf.
-As lovely as that sounds, there are huge distances between these destinations.
+You may want to realise your own fairytale at the Mamma Mia island of Skopelos, hike up to the ancient monasteries of Meteora, sip coffee on the scenic seafront of Thessaloniki, and sail around the islands of the Cyclades.
+That sounds lovely.
+However, there are huge distances between these destinations.

 Accept that you may not be able to do everything in one trip to Greece but feel happy in the notion that that means that you have a reason to come again to lovely Greece in the future.